 What I'm saying is that this is a really, really bad person.

-Because part of it is conscious and part of it is instinct.
+It's crazy, because part of it is conscious and part of it is instinct.

-Now I want to write a series of detective novels called Jones and Watson where they always catch the wrong guy and the police chief is extremely competent and they always fail.
+Now I want to write a series of detective novels called Jones and Watson, where they always catch the wrong guy and the police chief is extremely competent and they always fail.

-And you see things like this, and then you see the time stamps, and you see it confirmed, and you see it on local news footage, and you see the guys with the backpacks, with the pressure cookers in them, and then after the explosion, the straps matching, and you even see who they're going to make the patsy.
+When you have as much research and data as I have, just because I focus on this full time, and you see things like this, and then you see the time stamps, and you see it confirmed, and you see it on local news footage, and you see the guys with the backpacks, with the pressure cookers in them, and then after the explosion, the straps matching, and you even see who they're going to make the Patsy.

-And I've told you a couple days ago before this happened, I said, don't go be part of drills and don't carry simulant backpacks full of bombs for people.
+And I've told you yesterday, a couple days before this happened, I said, don't go be part of drills and don't carry simulant backpacks full of bombs for people.

 Like, you've gone on a show with millions of listeners, allegedly, and said that being pulled out of a race for dehydration or exhaustion is somehow related to a plot to murder civilians.